 Finally, by creating and broadcasting business-focused success stories, pilot projects both raise awareness and increase support for KM at all levels.

-In their session - Smaller is better: DEWA - a critical national infrastructure - Rupert and Rawdha will explain how they select, scope, plan and execute these pilots, offering insights and advice for other organisations wishing to use this approach.
-Don't miss them at 14:40 on Day One, Tuesday 9th April.
+In his session - Smaller is better: DEWA - a critical national infrastructure - Rupert will explain how they select, scope, plan and execute these pilots, offering insights and advice for other organisations wishing to use this approach.
+Don't miss him at 14:40 on Day One, Tuesday 9th April.
 Register now >

 The need for knowledge management in the oil and gas industry